Eyrim/Gilded-Rose-Kata-Java/README.md

     * Click `Clone or download` (the green button on the right).
     * Make sure the page says `Clone with SSH` (rather than `Clone with HTTPS`).
     * Open your git client (e.g. GitKraken) and use this link to clone the repo.
-    Your trainer will able to help you with this.
+    Your trainer will be able to help you with this.

 3. "Cloning the repo" will create a folder on your computer with the files from this repo.
 Open this folder in IntelliJ / Visual Studio Code.